apache/james-project/src/adr/0042-applicative-read-repairs.md

 Monitoring is required to detect when to run them and is time consuming for the platform administrator.
 Given a large dataset, it could even be impossible to run such tasks in a timely fashion.

-Another classic eventual consistency mechanism, that enables auto-healing and completes
+Another classic eventual consistency mechanism, that enables auto-healing is read-repair.
+Randomly piggy back upon reads synchronous or asynchronous consistency checks.
+If missed a repair is performed.

 In order to achieve denormalization auto-healing, we thus need to implement "applicative read repairs".